Lightning-Chart/lcjs-example-0500-dashboardWithLegendBox/README.md

 This example shows a simple dashboard with multiple chart types and LegendBox Panel.

-The dashboard allows rendering of multiple scenes in a single view port pane highly efficiently with minimal memory resources.
+The dashboard allows rendering of multiple scenes in a single view port highly efficiently with minimal memory resources.
 During the creation of a dashboard instance, the amount of rows and columns will have to be specified.
 This can not be changed afterwards.

 ```javascript
 // Create a dashboard with three rows and two columns.